BlueWhaleZhou/JuryGCN_UQ/README.md

 UQ with the application to active node classification: python uq4al.py

 # Others
-Please kindly cite our paper if you found it helpful to your research:
+Please kindly cite our paper if you find it helpful to your research:

 ```
 @inproceedings{kang2022jurygcn,